Fedtschenkoi's Bush-cricket (Roeseliana fedtschenkoi)

 Image: Jena-Experiment

 Contemporary scientific work is often very collaborative.
 We are therefore involved in several large collaborative research project.
 This includes the long-running Jena ExperimentExternal link that was established in 2002 and has been DFG-funded since then.
 More recently, we got engaged in a NC3 Collaborative Research CenterExternal link that is also funded by the DFG and studies the evolutionary ecology of individualized niches.
 Furthermore, we are participating in the German Centre for Integrative Biodiversity Research (iDiv)External link in Halle-Jena-Leipzig, the Michael Stifel Center Jena (MSCJ)External link for Data-Driven & Simulation Science and the Interantional Max Planck Research School (IMPRS)External link run by Max Planck Institute for Chemical Ecology in Jena.
-Additionally, we are involved in more grass-roots projects such as the Nutrient Network (NutNet)External link and the team for the Statistical Quantification of Individual Differences (SQuID)External link.
+Additionally, we are involved in more grass-roots projects such as the Nutrient Network (NutNet)External link and the team for the Statistical Quantification of Individual Differences (SQuID).
 And finally, there are always ongoing individually funded projects that are also important.

 Learn more